 on the ground, in front of the propaganda wall, a photo of what life was REALLY like

 I consider myself a history fan, although my lack of long-term memory means that if you ask me a question I’ll likely not be able to remember what I was taught.
 These walking tours make it nearly impossible to forget because you’re seeing it with your own eyes and the stories get stuck in your head.
 I recommend being a nerd in each European city and letting someone guide you through a tour.
 They may be free, but remember to tip whatever you think that tour was worth!
+If you’re not as into history you could consider a street art in Berlin tour or even a food tour.

 look at all those bullet holes!